Engineering Community Engagement

 Women in Engineering (WiE)

-The Women in Engineering (WiE) program at NYU Abu Dhabi is a series of events and activities designed to strengthen community, foster collaboration, and encourage engagement across the engineering division.
+The Women in Engineering (WiE) group at NYU Abu Dhabi organize a series of events and activities designed to strengthen community, foster collaboration, and encourage engagement across the engineering division.
 Throughout the year, WiE brings together faculty, instructors, undergraduate and graduate students, researchers, and administrators to connect with colleagues, share experiences, and build meaningful professional and social relationships.
 These gatherings and initiatives create opportunities for communication, growth, and collaboration across the engineering community.

 Engineering Community Engagement Seminar Series